Glamping Tree House near Sea Isle City Beach, New JerseyOcean View, New Jersey (United States of America)

 The tree house is also equipped with a kitchen with a three-burner stove top, a microwave, a refrigerator, a sink, a coffeemaker, a toaster, and cooking utensils.
 A table with five chairs ensures glampers have a comfortable area for eating, playing games, or for relaxing.
 There is a 19-inch flat-screen TV to keep glampers entertained should the weather take a turn for the worst.

 On sunny days, glampers can relax on the outside decking, or use the fire ring and BBQ grill to cook up a delicious meal.
 A beautiful stretch of sandy beach can be found just meters away, and guests with children will be delighted to know that there is a playground on the campsite to keep the little ones entertained.
+Days out to nearby New Jersey beaches are also a great idea for entertaining the whole family.

 On-site, there is a recreational room, and a playground so families will never be short of things to do to keep little ones entertained.
 Why not cook up a tasty lunch on the BBQ grill and head to the picnic area?
 A fishing and crabbing bridge also provides endless hours of fun.
 For those who are staying for a greater length of time, a laundry room allows glampers to pack light and do laundry with no problem.
 The hosts organize a weekly movie night during the summer, as well as various holiday specials, which include food and entertainment.